tudorsuiu/smart-service-.net-angular/README.md

 <h2>ℹ️ About</h2>
 Smart Service is an auto repair shop management application designed to streamline operations for both customers and service personnel.
 It offers a centralized platform that facilitates scheduling, tracking repairs, and managing invoices, improving the experience for all parties involved.
+The application includes three roles: admin, mechanic, and user.
+The administrator can add mechanics and view invoices, the mechanic can manage repairs, and the user can manage their own repairs, view their invoices, and manage their vehicles.

 <h2>🛠️ Functionalities</h2>